Beyond Sole Proprietorship

 Liability Protection (Fallacy)

 Officers and directors of corporations are routinely held liable for the actions of the corporation.
 This is called piercing the corporate veil.
 Can you say Enron?
-Piercing the corporate veil typically is most effective with smaller privately held business entities (close corporations) in which a) the corporation has a small number of shareholders, b) has limited assets, and c) separating the corporation from its shareholders would promote fraud or an inequitable result.
+As alluded to earlier, piercing the corporate veil typically is most effective with smaller privately held business entities (close corporations) in which a) the corporation has a small number of shareholders, b) has limited assets, and c) separating the corporation from its shareholders would promote fraud or an inequitable result.
 Sounds like about 99% of the corporations out there, right?
 Right!
 LLCs are similar.

 Therefore keep in mind that a sole proprietorship versus an LLC or corporation in many liability ways is indistinguishable.
 Then again, there are fundamental differences that can benefit you (and that we will discuss).

-We’ve expanded this LLC fallacy in our KB articles.
+We’ve expanded on this LLC fallacy in our KB articles from our book, Taxpayer’s Comprehensive Guide to LLCs and S Corps.

 LLC Formation